Agnarz/ag-admin/README.md

 # ag-admin
- Admin Menu for QBCore
+ Admin Menu for QBCore (OUDATED BRANCH)

 UODATE: been learning React and working on a privatw project.
 I'll return to this at some point

 # Preview